ak545/dns-domain-expiration-checker/README.md

     G_SOON_ADD = 21
 ```

 If --expire-days (or a similar value in the file of domain name lists) is 60 days, then 81 days before the end of the domain registration period (60 + 21), this domain will be in the "Soon" category.
-This option only affects how the domain will be printed in the console.
-No messages will be sent.

 ## How to add a script to Linux cron
 To do this, create a **crontab** task that will be executed, for example, every midnight on behalf of the user (creating tasks as root is not the best idea):